webbouwer/protago/README.md

 # protago
 A multi purpose Wordpress Theme

-- base theme
+- base theme in progress
-- extensible with child theme https://github.com/webbouwer/artificium